lou-k/pi-photo-sync/destinations/dropbox/README.md

 │   └── DSC_1003.NEF
 ...
 ```

-This script is installed by default when you install `piphoto`.
+This script is installed by default when you install `piphoto`, but to use it, you will need to install [Dropbox Uploader](https://github.com/andreafabrizi/Dropbox-Uploader/) as described below

-[TODO] make the below actually work.
-As of 2024-11-29, it is an OUTLINE of what needs to happen but also has changes that might allow it to work.

 ## Usage